There are lots of articles about math as a language.

 This is not an archetype Jung specifically mentions, but it is clear from his writing that he treats numbers as archetypes.

-'Two', dualism, is the 'non physical' viewed through the physical.
+'Two', dualism, is the 'non physical' viewed through the physical, among other things.
 Dualism here is not referring to the common dictionary definition, but to the fact that any 'non physical' or 'spiritual' fact can only be expressed physically by the relation of two opposites.
 In other words everything physically expressable has an opposite and to express something non physical requires using two opposites.

 The first archetype in this list 'one' or 'self' refers to a totality or completeness that is not physical, but it does not refer to something specific, so Jung tried to make it a singular object for ease of communicating.
 It is equivalent to a singular 'god', which of course cannot be communicated.
 In some foreign traditions there is a well developed version of this https://en.wikipedia.org/wiki/Neti_neti

 'Three', a trinity, includes, for example, the Christian and Hindu trinities.

 Odd numbers and even numbers refer to broader concepts.

 These are clear Jungian archetypes which are often abused/modified by individuals or groups for their own reasons.